Here is why the edges of your carpets turn black and dingy, plus how to get them clean again and then keep them that way.

 4. Blot: Use a clean white cloth to blot the dark streak on your carpet.
 Change cloths as needed, so you’re always working with a fresh section of fabric.
 Do not rub.
 Let the area dry for at least 24 hours, and then vacuum again with the crevice attachment.

 5. Shampoo: For best results, shampoo your carpet using hot water and a carpet steam cleaning method that involves detergent to remove additional grease and white vinegar to leave your carpet cleaner all over.

 How to Keep the Edges of Carpets from Turning Black

 It’s important to understand that vacuuming isn’t enough to eliminate those dark lines on your carpet’s edges.
 If your home has an HVAC system, filtration soiling is bound to occur.
 But there are steps you can take to minimize or delay it.

 1. Vacuum often.
 The less time filtration soil sits bonding with your carpet’s fibers, the easier it is to get out.
 So, vacuum and use the crevice attachment at the base of your walls at least once a week.
 Also, make sure you know how to vacuum correctly, so you’re getting all the dirt out.

 Keep in mind that there’s no avoiding filtration soiling as long as you have an HVAC system and carpeting.
 You can buy a new carpet, but eventually, it will develop black edges around the base of the walls, too.
-When you’re ready for new flooring, switch to wood, tile, or LVP and use area rugs as needed for comfort.
-You’ll no longer have black edges on your carpets, and your home will be much easier to clean, too.
+When ready for new flooring, switch to wood, tile, or LVP and use area rugs as needed for comfort.
+You’ll no longer have black edges on your carpets, and your home will be much easier to clean.